 Weeding Your Collection: What Can Go Wrong?

-Pat Wagner is a trainer and consultant with 40 years of experience working for libraries, universities, local government, non-profits, and small businesses.
+Pat Wagner is a trainer and consultant with over 40 years of experience working for libraries, universities, local government, nonprofits, and small businesses.
 She supports the success of libraries with programs on personnel, supervision, management, leadership, marketing, strategic planning, project management, and communication.
 Pat has worked with libraries and library organizations throughout the United States, from the smallest rural storefronts to the largest academic and urban library institutions.
 Pat also is a frequent speaker at state and national conferences.
 She is known for her good-humored and practical presentations.